 It is possible that they were originally associated with Christians who began a work amongst children near Norwood Junction railway station.
 This work grew and an assembly was formed.
 They first met in South Norwood High Street above a coffee shop.
 Numbers increased and eventually Denmark hall was built in Denmark Road, South Norwood to accommodate the new church.

-The assembly was founded by a wealthy believer named Mr Kingsbury who purchased a joinery and the adjacent house and built Clifton Hall in 1897.
+The assembly was founded by a wealthy believer named Mr Kingsbury who was a builder and had an office on Brigstock Road, Thornton Heath.
+He purchased a joinery and the adjacent house and built Clifton Hall in 1897.
 Some thirty years later in 1929 the assembly formed a trust and bought the two properties from Mr Kingsbury.
 The adjacent house was used for Sunday school work and numbers were so great in the early part of the 20th century that several class rooms were hired in Whitehorse Manor School nearby, to meet the need.

 Numbers in fellowship was around 220 plus in the 1920s but decreased after World War 2 to nearer 120.
 A magazine, Clifton News, was launched in 1948 with a group of seven believers responsible for the production to inform the assembly of all the activities going on and stimulate interest and prayer.